AngelOfParadox/AngelOfParadox/README.md

 # 💫 About Me:
-Software developer with focus on backend using Python and JavaScript, open to learning new technologies.
-I love working in a team, currently looking for an opportunity to develop professionally. 🤠
+Developer and computer engineer (currently enrolled in computer systems engineering).
+Focus on the backend using python and javascript, and on machine learning and artificial intelligence, using popular libraries like Pandas, SpaCy, Numpy, Scikit-learn, Keras, Tensorflow.
+Also try to create a good environment in my projects with the frontend.
+Currently looking for an opportunity to develop professionally. 🤠